Merrill Lynch Self Directed Account

 Small Accounts: Merrill Edge also works for small accounts.

-Beginning Investors: Novices will be in good hands at Merrill Lynch Wealth Management.
+Beginning Investors: Novices can be in good hands at Merrill Lynch Wealth Management.

 Merrill Wealth Management Review Judgment

-Merrill Lynch has an affordable Wealth Management program that affluent investors will really want to consider.
-The available services through this program will highly depend on the financial advisor chosen, so interested investors should really do their homework when choosing an advisor.
+Merrill Lynch has a reasonably competitive Wealth Management program that affluent investors will want to consider.
+The exact services available through this program will depend heavily on the financial advisor chosen, so interested investors should do their homework before selecting an advisor.

 Chad Morris is a financial writer with more than 20 years experience